 10 of 10

 The trapping mechanisms on bladderworts (Utricularia) look like little bladders.
 Extremely widespread, there are bladderworts indigenous to all of the continents except for Antarctica.
-Some live in fresh water, others on land, but even the latter are found only where the soil is wet.
+Some live in freshwater, others on land, but even the latter is found only where the soil is wet.
 Those that live on land tend to be smaller and to eat tinier prey, such as protozoa.
 The aquatic types perform the service of eating mosquito larvae, among other prey.

 For a carnivorous plant, bladderwort can bear a rather pretty (albeit slightly weird) flower.
 Here, the lavender flower looks like a fish wearing a hat, in frontal view.
 There are 228 species, and their size varies greatly.